coder/coder/docs/about/architecture.md

 **Container Registry (optional)**

 - Workspace nodes need access to the Container Registry to check out images.
-To shorten the provisioning time, it is recommended to deploy regional replicas of the registry.
+To shorten the provisioning time, it is recommended to deploy registry mirrors in the same region as the workspace nodes.